Our South America Cruise Plans

 Around The Cape Horn

 After we head out from Buenos Aires, we cruise the Atlantic Ocean for 2 days before we land in Port Stanley in the Falkland Islands.
-At this stop, we have a tour booked to Bluff Cove Farm to see the 1,000 breeding pairs of Gentoo penguins and a growing colony of King penguins.
+At this stop, we have a tour booked to Bluff Cove Lagoon to see the 1,000 breeding pairs of Gentoo penguins and a growing colony of King penguins.
 We could not possibly visit and miss seeing penguins!

 After the Falkland Islands, we cruise around the Cape Horn.
 This trip will have us travel through the Southern Ocean.
 And this means we will have sailed in all of the 7 Seas!